Written by Jacques Aleksandar Cimeša

 Why I Love Editing Tools

-While editing gives me much personal satisfaction, it also comes with some difficulties.
+While editing gives me great personal satisfaction, it also comes with some difficulties.
 Whether I’m editing a manuscript or a series of smaller works, fatigue eventually settles in as the hours pass by.

 At some point, even coffee becomes ineffective.

 Then there’s the issue of client deadlines—some turnaround times are seemingly unfeasible.
-And, as remote offices become the norm, outside distractions, like meowing cats, take their toll on productivity.
+As remote offices become the norm, outside distractions, like meowing cats, take their toll on productivity.
 In these moments, it would be nice to have an automated editing tool to help catch minor errors.
-Luckily, I do have one: the Accelerator.
+Luckily, I have one: Scribendi AI.

-Unlike other grammar correction tools, the Accelerator is designed specifically for editors.
-It not only catches spelling and grammatical errors but also addresses incorrect word use, sequencing errors, and overly wordy sentences.
-It can really help cut down editing time by addressing simple errors from the get-go and then catching any outstanding errors prior to submission.
+Unlike other grammar correction tools, the Scribendi AI is designed specifically for editors.
+It not only catches grammatical errors but also tackles incorrect word use, sequencing errors, and overly wordy sentences.
+It can cut down editing time by addressing simple errors from the get-go and catching any outstanding errors prior to submission.

 This grammar correction tool can help increase your productivity—for example, your eyes don’t have to glaze over as you correct yet another improper hyphen.
-Instead, let the Accelerator do it, and let yourself focus on editing the content.
+Instead, let the Scribendi AI do it, and allow yourself to focus on editing the content.

 It’s easy to integrate an editing tool into your usual editing process.

-Below, I’ll show you how I’ve personally incorporated the Accelerator into my regular workflow.
+Below, I’ll show you how I’ve personally incorporated the Scribendi AI into my regular workflow.
 I’ve found it to be particularly helpful in my first and second passes.
-For clarity’s sake, my example uses version 18.104.22.168 of the Accelerator.

 Increase Your Editing Speed and Productivity: Your First Pass